ThemeNcode/pdf-viewer-by-themencode/readme.txt

 * Once installed click on activate now button
 * Done, now start using PDF Viewer by ThemeNcode

+<strong>Manual Install</strong>

+* Download the zipped plugin from wordpress repository
+* Upload unzipped pdf-viewer-by-themencode.zip to the /wp-content/plugins/ directory or upload zipped file using Plugins > Add New > Upload button
+* Activate the plugin through the ‘Plugins’ menu in WordPress
+* Done!

 == Frequently Asked Questions ==

+= Is there any Live Preview? =

+Yes, you can see it in action here: https://themencode.com/live-preview/pdf-viewer-for-wordpress/

+= Is there any Video instructions? =

+Yes, you can follow this playlist on youtube: https://youtube.com/playlist?list=PL0BHfncpP5oSkv9_LfgeXoElT_xhhEla1

+= Where can I find product documentation? =

+Documentation is available on this url: https://themencode.support-hub.io/knowledgebase/977

 = Where can I get premium version? =

 https://codecanyon.net/item/pdf-viewer-for-wordpress/8182815